Eric Swalwell

-Born in Sac City, Iowa, Swalwell spent his childhood in Dublin, California.
-He was a first-generation college student, having briefly attended Campbell University on a soccer scholarship before earning degrees from the University of Maryland, College Park and the University of Maryland, Baltimore.
-As a college student, Swalwell served as a student liaison to the College Park City Council and interned for Ellen Tauscher.

-After college, Swalwell returned to California and worked as a deputy district attorney in Alameda County.
+Swalwell was born in Sac City, Iowa, and raised in Dublin, California.
+He was a first-generation college student, having briefly attended Campbell University on a soccer scholarship before earning degrees from the University of Maryland, College Park, and the University of Maryland, Baltimore.
+As a college student, he served as a student liaison to the College Park City Council and interned for U.S. Representative Ellen Tauscher.
+Swalwell returned to California after law school and worked as a deputy district attorney in Alameda County.
 He was appointed to multiple municipal commissions in Dublin and later served two years on the Dublin City Council.
 He was elected to the U.S. House of Representatives in 2012, defeating 40-year incumbent Pete Stark in an upset.

 Swalwell has co-chaired the House Democratic Steering Committee since 2017.
 He was a candidate in the 2020 Democratic Party presidential primaries from April to July 2019 before dropping out and endorsing Joe Biden.

 Early life and education

 Swalwell was born on November 16, 1980, in Sac City, Iowa.
 He is the oldest of four sons of Eric Nelson Swalwell and Vicky Joe Swalwell, both of whom are Republicans.
 During his early childhood, his father served as police chief in Algona, Iowa.
 After leaving Iowa, the family eventually settled in Dublin, California.
 He graduated from Wells Middle School and then from Dublin High School in 1999.
 As a child, Swalwell suffered from Bell's palsy and worried the paralysis would never go away.
 To treat the condition, he had to wear an eyepatch.

-Swalwell attended Campbell University in North Carolina on a soccer scholarship from 1999 to 2001.
+Swalwell attended Campbell University in Buies Creek, North Carolina and played soccer on a scholarship for the Campbell Fighting Camels from 1999 to 2001.
 He broke both his thumbs during his second year in 2001, ending the scholarship.
 Swalwell then transferred to the University of Maryland, College Park, where he received a Bachelor of Arts in government and politics in 2003.
-He then received a Juris Doctor from the University of Maryland Francis King Carey School of Law in 2006.
+He then received a Juris Doctor in 2006 from the University of Maryland Francis King Carey School of Law, located in Baltimore.

-At the University of Maryland, Swalwell served as Vice President of Campus Affairs for the Student Government Association and was an elected member of the Student-Faculty-Staff University Senate and of its executive committee.
+At the University of Maryland, College Park, Swalwell served as Vice President of Campus Affairs for the Student Government Association and was an elected member of the Student-Faculty-Staff University Senate and of its executive committee.
 He was an active member of the Alpha Sigma Phi fraternity.
 He often organized protests at the Maryland State House and served as a student liaison to the College Park City Council; the latter appointment inspired other college towns to consider similar arrangements.